yjshen/db-paper-catalog/README.md

 VLDB14:Optimization for iterative queries on MapReduce

 VLDB14:SQL-on-Hadoop: Full Circle Back to Shared-Nothing Database Architectures(Hive vs Tez vs Impala)

-VLDB14:Execution Primitives for Scalable Joins and Aggregations in Map Reduce

 VLDB14:Understanding Insights into the Basic Structure and Essential Issues of Table Placement Methods in Clusters